What Is Keyword Density?

-Keyword density = no. of times keyword used ÷ total no. of words on webpage x 100
+Keyword density = # of times keyword used ÷ total no. of words on webpage x 100

-If I wrote a 100 word blog post and used my keyword twice, the density would be 2%.
+If I wrote a 100 word blog post and used a particular keyword twice, the keyword density would be 2%.

 It’s also important to note that a keyword can be one word, or many in a “phrase.”

 A keyword that is 10 words long, used 5 times in a 100 word article, is still 5% keyword density.

 Why is keyword density important for SEO?
 The simple answer…